mohammedjavidh17/Library-Book-Lend/README.md

 ## SCANNING INVALID QR
-if QR is not recognized it will return back
+if QR is not recognized program will exit the loop

 https://user-images.githubusercontent.com/98268633/161421588-cae8b75d-7621-4f93-bf59-7ab6983eec14.mp4

 ## IF PERSON NOT A MEMBER OF LIBRARY
 # access will be denied
-if the human face is not found or if they are not a member of library access will be denied.
+if the person's face is not found or if they are not a member of library access will be denied.